angulartics/angulartics-google-analytics/README.md

 ]);
 ```

-> Please note that core Angulartics is not yet packaged for npm.
-This will change once we move core into the new organization.
+> Please note that core Angulartics doesn't export the name yet, but it will once we move it into the new organization.

 ### bower